 Bryn Mawr is a Welsh name that roughly translates to “High Hill.”
-Ranging from 650-820 feet on the Western crest of the Eola-Amity Hills, elevation is the distinctive characteristic of our site.
-As one of the steepest, rockiest, windiest sites in the Willamette Valley, just a hundred yards can have a massive impact on sun and wind exposure, soil type and depth.
-We have four different soil types striating throughout the property and quite the range of aspects, from Southeast to almost true West.
-Even though our vineyard is small, our block-to-block variation can be greater than that seen in entire regions!
+Ranging from 650-890 feet on the Western crest of the Eola-Amity Hills, elevation is the distinctive characteristic of our site.
+As one of the steepest, rockiest, and windiest sites in the Willamette Valley, just a hundred yards can have a massive impact on sun and wind exposure, soil type and depth.
+We have multiple volcanic soil series striated throughout the property and quite the range of aspects, from true East to true West.
+Even though our vineyard is small, our block-to-block variation can be as great as entire regions!

 One thing that has become clear to us is just how different our site is than others in the Willamette Valley.
 Directly to our West lies the Van Duzer corridor, a mountain pass in the Coast Range that acts as a massive wind tunnel for the rest of the state to receive cool ocean winds on hot summer days.
-We regularly see temperatures 5-7 degrees lower and winds much stronger than areas just 500 feet below us to the East.
+We regularly see temperatures 5-7 degrees lower and winds much stronger than areas just 500 feet below us.
 As a result, our vines are a bit more stressed and slow-growing than those of our neighbors.
 Cool vintages bring us white knuckles in the fall, as our grapes often need an extra few weeks to achieve full ripeness and winter rains loom on the forecast.
-The payoff comes in warm vintages, when we are able to maintain acidity and verve despite high above average hang time.
+The payoff comes in warm vintages, when we are able to maintain acidity and verve with above-average hang time.

 Jeffrey’s Block is the oldest part of the vineyard, named after the owners’ oldest son.
-Planted in sections between 1992-1997, these 2.0 acres are primarily composed of Pinot Noir clones 113 and 115, with a dash of Chardonnay and Tempranillo on the Western edge.
+Planted in sections between 1994-1997, these 2 acres are primarily composed of Pinot Noir Dijon clones 113 and 115, with a dash of Chardonnay and Tempranillo on the Western edge.
 Jeffrey’s block is the closest we have to a “classic” Oregon Pinot site: It faces southeast, protected from the intense afternoon sun and wind the rest of the vineyard receives.
-The soil in Jeffrey’s block is a finer Nekia type volcanic soil that retains more water than the rocky Ritner that makes up the bulk of our vineyard, with a higher clay content to augment that retainment.
-In general, it represents the low-stress side of things, producing wines of supreme silkiness and purity.
+The soil in Jeffrey’s block is a blend of fine Jory and Nekia type volcanic soils that retain more water than the rocky Ritner series that makes up the bulk of our vineyard.
+It represents the low-stress side of things, producing wines of supreme silkiness and purity.

-Krista’s block came next, planted between 2000-2001.
-Kathy and Jon named this section for their 6 foot, red-headed daughter as it is entirely composed of Pinot Noir grapes and reaches the highest point on the vineyard.
+Krista’s Block came next, planted between 2000-2001.
+Kathy and Jon named this section for their 6 foot, red-headed daughter as it is entirely composed of red Pinot Noir grapes and reaches much higher into the vineyard.
 Ranging from 750-820 feet, Krista’s block starts flat but gets as steep as anywhere onsite, with a distinctive soil change as the slope picks up.
-The soil loses all clay content and becomes much rockier, rapidly draining and making the vines work harder for their fruit.
-It faces directly South, fully exposed to the full range of sun and wind that we experience.
-The berries from Krista’s block tend to be the smallest of any on the vineyard, producing intensely structured wines that reflect a higher-stress growing site.
+This shallow Ritner series soils force the vines to dig deep into the bedrock just a couple feet below, coaxing out a mineral edge in the wines.
+It faces directly South, highly exposed to the full range of sun and wind that we experience.
+The berries from Krista’s block tend to be the smallest of any on the vineyard, producing intensely structured wines that reflect their high stress growing site.

 The first batch of vines Jon and Rachel planted in 2010 were all about increasing the diversity of the vineyard.
-These included a few rows of 777 and Pommard clones west and south of Krista’s block and a new, 2-acre section of Chardonnay and Pinot Blanc east of Krista’s block, named David’s block after their youngest, a natural blonde.
+These included a few rows of 777 and Pommard clones west and south of Krista’s block and a new, 2-acre section of Chardonnay and Pinot Blanc east of Krista’s Block, named David’s Block after their youngest, a natural blonde.
 David’s Block was planted on the site of a former grazing area and walnut orchard, and was the easiest section to clear and plant.
-Similar in profile to Jeffrey’s block, the vines were able to grow quickly in a more sheltered, thicker-soiled section of the vineyard.
+Similar in profile to Jeffrey’s block, the vines were able to grow quickly in a more sheltered, thicker-soiled section of the vineyard, protected from the wind .
 The rest of the property needed two years of love before it was ready for vines.

-On the West slope, there was an issue.
+On the West Slope, there was an issue.
 We couldn’t plant North-South rows like on the rest of the property without terracing, and we weren’t going to terrace, so we would have to plant east-west.
 This is not ideal for phenolic development in red wine grapes but potentially great for more sun-sensitive white varietals.
-Rachel thought about steep, rocky German hillsides, and she deliberately chose an acre of riesling to maximize the slope’s potential.
+Rachel thought about steep, rocky German hillsides, and she deliberately chose to plant part of this section with Riesling to maximize the slope’s potential.
 The rest was filled out with Chardonnay.
 The West slope receives the full brunt of afternoon sun and wind, contrasting factors that build wonderful balance without sacrificing intensity.

-The base block was planted fully with 2 acres of Pommard in order to round out the more intensely structured wines produced by our high-stress blocks up above.
-As the flattest part of the vineyard and the base of two slopes, it has far less drainage and much thicker, finer Jory topsoil.
-The vines here produce wine with a rich, luscious character that balances out the intense spice and structure we see from the upper ridge, providing body and approachability for our Estate Pinot Noir.
+The Base Block was planted fully with 2 acres of Pommard in order to round out the more intensely structured wines produced by our high-stress blocks up above.
+As the flattest part of the vineyard and the base of two slopes, it has far less drainage and thicker, finer Jory and Nekia topsoil like Jeffrey’s block.
+The vines here produce wine with a rich, luscious character that balances out the intense spice and structure we see from the upper ridge, providing body and roundness for our Estate Pinot Noir.

 2014 was the year things noticeably changed.
 A warm, dry vintage with almost zero disease pressure, even our youngest grapes gave great yields with surprising dimension.
-We shot up to 2,700 case winery, with five different pinots, two chardonnays, a pinot blanc, a rose, and a Tempranillo.
-2015 saw the addition of estate Dolcetto and Riesling to the lineup, with a peak production of 3,500 cases.
-The results have been clear to us; press is coming in, the tasting room is getting crowded, and the wine club is growing.
-Though still harvesting under a 40×40 foot tent and making wine out of the family basement, the Bryn Mawr vineyards of today is hardly recognizable to those rare few who remember the pre-Lauer/Rose days.
-However, the dream is not done yet; plans for a new winery and tasting room are in the works.
-The Bryn Mawr Vineyards of today is a thriving boutique winery, but we feel we’ve only scratched the surface of our site’s potential.
+We shot up to 2,700 case winery, with five different Pinot Noirs, two Chardonnays, a Pinot Blanc, a Rose, and a Tempranillo.
+2015 saw the addition of estate Dolcetto and Riesling to the lineup.
+A new winery came just in time for the 2018 vintage, and a new tasting room is to follow.
+Already a thriving boutique winery, we feel we’ve only scratched the surface of our site’s potential.
 The coming years will bring even more growth and change as our vines mature and Rachel learns her vineyard.
-8 years and two kids later, she no longer lives onsite, but her connection to this vineyard and the Lauer family are unbreakable by this point; this is just as much her baby as it is theirs.
+Eight years and two wild boys later, she no longer lives onsite, but her connection to this vineyard and the Lauer family are unbreakable by this point; this is just as much her baby as it is theirs.